MatevzVidovic/python_logger/README.md

-Most useful way of logging time: if LOG_TIME_AUTOLOG == True, in autologging with .log() we log:
-- time of execution of the decorated function
+Most useful way of logging time: if LOG_TIME_AUTOLOG == True, in autologging with .log() we log the time of execution of the decorated function.
-- time since last call of a decorated function with the same name as the current decorated function (in general this means time since this current function was last called - but if you e.g. have two decorated functions with the same name, e.g. in different files, then no)
-- time since last call of any function decorated with .log()
-- time since last logging of any time (including other loggings than .log())

 In an individual call of .log() you can disable the time logging by setting time_log=False.